Equipment rental: Operational

-Range of recent equipment available: Some rental companies have inventories up to the hundreds of thousands of pieces of equipment, while others are specialized in a few specific products.
-They can supply the most comprehensive range of state-of-the-art equipment – with or without qualified operators – when and where customers need it.
+Range of recent equipment available: Some rental companies have huge inventories, maintaining a large number and variety of pieces of equipment, while others specialise in a few specific products.

 Maintenance, compliance with standards and regulations: Rental companies bear the responsibility for ensuring the equipment they rent out complies with applicable regulations, performing safety check before delivery.
 Routine maintenance and major repairs are typically handled by the rental company, saving the renter the expense of having a maintenance crew on staff.
 Safety checks are performed before each delivery.

 Outsourcing risk: The rental company is responsible for providing safe equipment on-site and shoulders any risk connected to the transportation of equipment (when this is carried out by the rental company).

-Procurement of equipment by a contractor: It is a time-consuming task – sourcing the right equipment, negotiating with suppliers, and ensuring that the most modern and productive equipment is operated.
-Rental companies invest vast sums each year in maintaining modern fleets, providing access to the latest, most productive and safest equipment on the market.
+Procurement of equipment by a contractor: Sourcing the right equipment, negotiating with suppliers, and ensuring that the most modern and productive equipment is operated.

 Flexibility: Rental companies give operational flexibility as well, with the option to rent equipment over the short, medium or long-term.